Antichiral surface states and Su-Schrieffer-Heeger physics in rutile altermagnets

+\textit{Discussion---} Firstly, the anti-chiral SS and their robustness are intertwined with the presence of the symmetry-protected WNL which are stable against an external Zeeman field in certain high-symmetry directions and the tilting of $\vec N$ away from z-axis within certain high-symmetry planes; see Appendix \ref{sec:appC} and also Ref.\cite{Fernandes2024pintchpoint}.
+In particular, an external Zeeman field in the x-axis or the y-axis does not gap out the WNL but rather causes them to move off the high-symmetry paths in the reciprocal space.
+In such cases, the anti-chiral SS persist.
+Otherwise, the WNL are gapped out, and the existence of the anti-chiral SS is no longer guaranteed.

+Secondly, as mentioned before, SOC is essential since it gaps out nodal surfaces to produce the WNL.
+In addition, a larger SOC leads to a more pronounced gap within which the anti-chiral SS reside.
+As a result, the anti-chiral SS become more spatially localized and can be better resolved from the bulk states in the reciprocal space; see Fig.\ref{fig:lambda} in Appendix \ref{sec:appA}.

+Lastly, a group-theory-based study shows that similar WNL exist in a wide range of altermagnets, which includes the rutiles \cite{Fernandes2024pintchpoint}.
+With such an analogous starting point, anti-chiral SS could be realized in other altermagnets if situations similar to the rutiles also arise: WNL arrange themselves into pairs.
+WNL in each pair are parallel to each other so that a slice of the 3D Hamiltonian $\ch(\vec k)$ in the plane perpendicular to the nodal lines can be viewed as an effective 2D Hamiltonian hosting a pair (or pairs) of Dirac cones.
+The Dirac cones may lead to anti-chiral SS if there is an energy offset between them.
+This is the case since each Dirac point corresponds to a topological transition within the SSH framework, as in Fig.\ref{fig:ssh_physics}(b).
+Then our results and insights from the rutiles could also be applicable.
+We leave this prospect for future investigation.

-\textit{Summary---} Our work demonstrates that rutile altermagnets support exotic anti-chiral surface states, which are rare and desirable in quantum materials.
-Their origin comes from Weyl nodal lines in the bulk bands and is explained using the SSH mapping as well as its bulk-boundary correspondence.
+\textit{Summary---} Our work demonstrates that rutile altermagnets support exotic anti-chiral SS, which are rare and desirable in quantum materials.
+Their origin comes from WNL in the bulk bands and is explained using the SSH mapping as well as its bulk-boundary correspondence.
 In a broader context, our results contribute to the fundamental understanding of altermagnetic systems by establishing a connection between different realms of condensed matter physics.
-Our work motivates future studies to pursue the exotic SS in experiments and to further investigate their properties such as their quasi-particle interference signatures and their robustness in the presence of disorders.
-It also suggests an exciting outlook to explore a potential connection between altermagnets and graphene since the latter is similarly linked with the SSH physics \cite{Montambaux2011}.
+Our work motivates further theoretical and experimental investigation to look for similar anti-chiral SS in other altermagnetic systems, to examine their robustness against disorder, and to confirm our proposal experimentally, e.g. via angular-resolved photo-emission spectroscopy or quasi-particle inference patterns from scanning tunneling microscopy.
+It also suggests an exciting outlook to explore a potential connection between rutile altermagnets and graphene since the latter is similarly linked to the SSH physics \cite{Montambaux2011}.

 \textit{Acknowledgment---} The author would like to thank Markus Garst, Iksu Jang, Volodymyr Kravchuk and Geremia Massarelli for very helpful discussions and comments.
 The author also thanks Christian Pfleiderer, Wolfgang Simeth, and Andreas Bauer for many stimulating discussions in related projects.
 The author is supported by the Deutsche Forschungsgemeinschaft through TRR 288 Grant No. 422213477 (Project No. A11).